Tenants: Things you should know

 Is it required to have a sofa in a furnished rental apartment?

-In France, for a furnished rental, it is optional to provide equipment considered non-essential, such as a sofa, washing machine, coffee machine, TV flat screen, etc. However, comfortable seating is one of our professional expat clients' essential criteria for their family and friends from abroad.
+In France, for a furnished rental, it is optional to provide equipment considered non-essential, such as a sofa, washing machine, coffee machine, TV flat screen, air-conditioning etc. However, comfortable seating is one of our professional expat clients' essential criteria for their family and friends from abroad.
 Therefore, providing a comfortable sofa bed makes the rental apartment more attractive to renters.

 Differences in the rental contract